repole/drowsy/docs/quickstart.rst

 fields individually as you would in any other Marshmallow schema, if using one of the converters feels too much like magic for your taste.

-A complete set of example schema definitions can be seen in `schemas.py <../examples/chinook_api/schemas.py>`_.
+A complete set of example resource definitions can be seen in `schemas.py <_modules/examples/chinook_api/schemas.html>`_.

 Defining Resources